mayankchoubey/deno-in-2-hours/README.md

 ```ts
 const file=await Deno.open('/var/tmp/a.txt');
 ```
-- Use `Deno.create/Deno.createSync` to create a file if it doesn't exists or truncates if it exists, opens it, and get a file object
+- Use `Deno.create/Deno.createSync` to create a file if it doesn't exists or truncates if it exists, open it, and get a file object
 ```ts
 const file=await Deno.create('/var/tmp/a.txt');
 ```